 The test levels for thermal cycling are not only driven by space environment.
 Thermal cycling to the levels specified in clauses 9.6.2 and 9.8.2 provide reference to the heritage test levels that assess robustness of the PCB construction.

+To avoid nonconformances after group 6 for inherently weaker PCB technology, it is good practice to use group 4 test flow.

 See clause 9.6.1 for an overview of group 4.

 Test flow for group 6